LucasLimaPinho/gregorsamsa/README.md

 1. Create a Java Properties object and put the necessary configuration;

-2. Defining Streams Computational Logic - the heart of the Kafka Streaming API application.
+2. Defining Streams Computational Logic - create a Topology - the heart of the Kafka Streaming API application.

 We want to use Kafka DSL to define the computational logic.